Ethiopian singer Muluken Melesse dies at 73

 "It has so much movement and vibrance in it.
 It's alive.
 You don't know where he's going to go.
 You just are kind of on a river following his tone and it's captivating," she said.
 "The whole human experience was contained within that voice."

-Audio and digital story edited by Jennifer Vanasco; audio produced by Isabella Gomez Sarmiento.
+Audio and digital story edited by Jennifer Vanasco; audio produced by Alejandra Marquez Janse.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.